 2. Cut the foam to size

-I unrolled the foam and laid it on the top.
-Using the scissors, I cut the foam with enough overhang on each side that it would wrap around the edge of the top.
+I unrolled the 1″ foam and laid it on the top of the wooden seat.
+Using the scissors, I cut the foam with enough overhang on each side that it would wrap around the edge of the seat.
 You want to wrap the foam around the edges for a softer, rounder look.

 I used the extra strip of foam for additional cushion.
 I placed the thin “leftover” piece in the middle of the seat, then put the larger piece on top.
 This gives the seat more cushion, but also gives it a better shape than if you only had one layer of foam.
 (PS Yes, I’m better with a saw than scissors…it looks like a 3 year old cut this.
 Whatever, it still works.)

 The batting helps to hold the foam in place and gives a little shape and cushion to the foam before you add the fabric.
 I laid out the batting on the floor.
 Because I had so much, I folded it in half, so it would give a double layer.
-Then I placed the foam and the top upside down on the batting.
+Then I placed the foam and the top upside down on the batting like shown.

 To attach the batting, I folded it over the sides and tacked it onto the bottom.
 I started out using a hammer and upholstery tacks.
 I’ve upholstered several chairs in the past and that’s how I did it…before I got a staple gun.
 After several tacks, I realized things would go faster with my staple gun (DUH), so I used it a little later.
 You can do either.